-FEATURED STORY: UK Muslim Brotherhood Leader With Obama In White House; Anas Al-Tikriti Supported Iraqi InsurgentsBy
+FEATURED STORY: UK Muslim Brotherhood Leader Meets Obama In White House; Anas Altikriti Supported Iraqi InsurgentsBy

-UK Muslim Brotherhood leader Anas Al-Tikriti, who once supported the Iraqi insurgency against the US, has been part of a White House meeting held last week with an important Iraqi leader.
-A photo available on the White House Flickr feed shows Mr. Al-Tikriti standing to the right of Osama Al-Nujaifi, Speaker of the Iraqi Council of Representatives, as al-Nujaifi is shaking hands with President Obama.
+UK Muslim Brotherhood leader Anas Altikriti, who once supported the Iraqi insurgency against the US, has apparently been part of a White House meeting with an important Iraqi leader.
+A photo available on the White House Flickr feed appears to show Mr. Altikriti standing to the right of Osama Al-Nujaifi, Speaker of the Iraqi Council of Representatives, as al-Nujaifi is shaking hands with President Obama.
 The caption to the photo states:

 President Barack Obama greets Speaker Osama al-Nujaifi, Iraqi Council of Representatives, after he drops by Vice President Joe Biden’s meeting with the Speaker in the Roosevelt Room of the White House, Jan.
 22, 2014.